 Mr. Wu is a Non-executive Director subject to election at the general meeting.
 He holds a doctorate degree and is an economist.
-Mr. Wu served as a senior staff member of the business department of the Hubei Branch of China Construction Bank; the deputy Director and then Director of the statutory business department of China Reinsurance Corporation; the Deputy General Manager of the Wuhan Branch of China Continent Property & Casualty Insurance Company Ltd.; the General Manager of the Shenzhen Branch of China Continent Property & Casualty Insurance Company Ltd.; Deputy General Manager of Corporate Business Department and Investment Banking Department of Agricultural Bank of China; Deputy General Manager of ABC Life Insurance Co., Ltd.; chief operating officer, executive President, compliance officer and financial officer of Minsheng Life Insurance Company Ltd. He currently serves as a Director, General Manager, compliance officer and chief risk officer of Minsheng Life Insurance Company Ltd.; and also serves as the Chairman of the Supervisory Committee of Minsheng Tonghui Asset Management Co., Ltd., the Chairman of the Board of Tonghui Kangyangly Company, a Director of Allinpay Network Services Co., Ltd. and a supervisor of Shanghai Pu-Xing Energy Limited.
+Mr. Wu served as a senior staff member of the business department of the Hubei Branch of China Construction Bank; the deputy Director and then Director of the statutory business department of China Reinsurance Corporation; the Deputy General Manager of the Wuhan Branch of China Continent Property & Casualty Insurance Company Ltd.; the General Manager of the Shenzhen Branch of China Continent Property & Casualty Insurance Company Ltd.; Deputy General Manager of Corporate Business Department and Investment Banking Department of Agricultural Bank of China; Deputy General Manager of ABC Life Insurance Co., Ltd.; chief operating officer, executive President, compliance officer and financial officer of Minsheng Life Insurance Company Ltd.; and also serves as the Chairman of the Supervisory Committee of Minsheng Life Insurance Company Ltd.; and also serves as the Chairman of the Supervisory Committee of Minsheng Tonghui Asset Management Co., Ltd., the Chairman of the Board of Tonghui Kangyanglv Company, a Director of Allinpay Network Services Co., Ltd. and a supervisor of Shanghai Pu-Xing Energy Limited.